LocalInsomniac/NTMAi/README.md

 	-Blood-styled movement for monsters
 	-New monster abilities: jumping over pits, jumping at enemies, charging at the player, added missing melee states...

 And other things I forgot about!
-Some of these things like camera moves, weapon functions & jumping monsters can be adjusted through NTMAI Options.
+Some of these things like camera moves, weapon functions & jumping monsters can be adjusted through NTMAi Options.